moogacs/docs.buf.build/docs/bsr/remote-generation/overview.md

 increasing integers**.

 - For hosted Templates we enforce a version of the form `v1`, `v2`, `vn...`.
 - For Protobuf modules we use the module reference sequence ID.
-This ID is an integer that uniquely idenfities a commit.
+This ID is an integer that uniquely identifies a commit.
 It is calculated by counting the number of commits since the first commit of a module.

 With these simplified versioning schemes we create a synthetic version which takes the following form: